astramieri/azure-data-engineering-udemy/docs/module_3/dedicated_sql_pool.md

 **Azure Dedicated SQL pool** (formerly SQL DW) refers to the enterprise data warehousing features that are available in Azure Synapse Analytics.

-Synapse SQL uses a scale-out architecture to distribute computational processing of data across multiple nodes.
-Compute is separate from storage, which enables you to scale compute independently of the data in your system.
+Synapse SQL uses a scale-out architecture to distribute computational processing of data across multiple nodes. **Compute is separate from storage**, which enables you to **scale compute independently of the data** in your system.

 For dedicated SQL pool, the unit of scale is an abstraction of compute power that is known as a **data warehouse unit (DWU)**.